imachocolateman/portfolio-hub/README.md

 Posted notes design.
 Each posted note opens up to a specific project.
 Posted notes of different sizes.
 Displaying the at times scattered nature of ideas generation

+### Bootstrap Edition
+Front end based on Bootstrap tutorial on freecodecamp

 ## Additions
 ---
 - Find Me map?